uit-no/hpc-doc/applications/applications.rst

-This will load the default netcdf version.
-To load a specific version, just include the version:
+This will load the default NetCDF version.
+To load a specific version, just include the version after a slash:

 ::